Sam Kerr: Chelsea, 2020–present

+On 7 January 2024, Chelsea confirmed that Kerr had suffered an anterior cruciate ligament injury (ACL injury) during a warm weather training camp in Morocco and would miss the remainder of the season.
+On 13 June 2024, Kerr signed another two-year contract extension, keeping her at the club until 2026.
+On 6 December 2024, manager Sonia Bompastor announced that Kerr would not return until 2025.

+On 13 March 2025, it was announced Kerr was to be included in Chelsea's upcoming Champions league squad, her first time to be included in a squad since her ACL injury, but did not play any minutes.
+Despite Bompastor's hopes that Kerr would return before the end of the 2024–25 season, the forward did not appear.
+She was training with the team during August 2025 ahead of the 2025–26 season opening.
+She made her return to the field against Aston Villa on 14 September 2025, 20 months after her ACL injury.
+She came on as a substitute in the 75th minute and then in the 93rd minute, scored her 100th goal for the club.

 International career

 In February 2009, at the age of 15, Kerr made her international debut for Australia's senior national team in Canberra as a 76th minute substitute in a friendly against Italy, which Australia lost 5–1.
 She scored her first international goal at the age of 16 during the 2010 AFC Women's Asian Cup final against North Korea, helping Australia draw 1–1 in full-time, which led to Kerr's first international trophy.

 2010 AFC Women's Asian Cup, China

 In May 2010, Kerr was named to the Matildas squad to compete at the 2010 AFC Women's Asian Cup, the qualifying tournament for the 2011 FIFA Women's World Cup in Germany.
 After scoring in the second match of the group against South Korea, she scored the opening goal of the final against North Korea before seeing Australia taking out the title via a penalty shoot-out.
 The same year, she represented Australia at the 2010 Peace Queen Cup.